 EY comments on new UK and Ireland Financial Reporting Standards

-Commenting on this release, Andrew Davies, EY partner and leader of Financial Accounting Advisory Services in the UK and Ireland said:
+Commenting on these releases, Andrew Davies, EY partner and leader of Financial Accounting Advisory Services in the UK and Ireland, said:

 "We welcome the earlier release of FRS100 and 101, divorcing them from the release of FRS 102, the third standard of the new financial reporting regime.
 The issue of FRS 102, now commonly referred to as ‘New UK GAAP’, has been deferred until Spring 2013, while further changes are debated.
 The earlier release of FRS 100 and FRS 101 provides qualifying companies the opportunity to apply IFRS with reduced disclosures in their 31 December 2012 accounts.
 This will be a significant benefit for many.

 EU listed companies currently applying UK GAAP in their subsidiary accounts now have the opportunity to use consistent IFRS accounting policies throughout the group, without the significant burden of the full IFRS disclosure requirements.
 This consistency will reduce risks of error in the annual accounts preparation process and improve governance.